 - Contribute to debates about the effectiveness and implications of public policy in various domains.

-The APRe-Lab is directed by faculty in the Department of Public Administration and the Department of Criminology, Law, and Justice, and seeks to foster collaborations among applied policy researchers across UIC and the Chicagoland area.
+The APRe-Lab is directed by faculty in the Department of Public Policy, Management, and Analytics and the Department of Criminology, Law, and Justice, and seeks to foster collaborations among applied policy researchers across UIC and the Chicagoland area.